-Photo Of Students Giving Nazi Salute Being Investigated By Wisc.
+Photo Of Students Giving Nazi Salute Being Investigated By Wis.
 School District

 A Wisconsin school district says it is investigating a photo of a large group of male high school students giving what looks like the Sieg Heil, a victory salute used by Nazis.